 Cat poop parasite may boost entrepreneurialism.
 I smell a new supplement.

-Instead of sipping cold brew on a hot summer day, try these keto coffee popsicles instead.
-They’re an ice-cold treat with a strong kick of coffee flavor – these popsicles are for real coffee lovers.
+Instead of sipping cold brew on a hot summer day, try these keto coffee frozen pops instead.
+They’re an ice-cold treat with a strong kick of coffee flavor – these pops are for real coffee lovers.

 It’s Friday, everyone!
 And that means another Primal Blueprint Real Life Story from a Mark’s Daily Apple reader.
 If you have your own success story and would like to share it with me and the Mark’s Daily Apple community please contact me here.
 I’ll continue to publish these each Friday as long as they keep coming in.
 Thank you for reading!

 One of my very favorite hobbies is ultra-light backpacking.
 I love being able to strap on a pack with the bare essentials and get lost in the woods for days at a time.
 For the longest time, I’ve been on a perpetual quest to discover and collect the lightest gear to make my outdoor quests as efficient as possible.
 I’ll obsessively get out a kitchen scale to weigh my equipment piece by piece, creatively looking for ways to cut 5 oz. here and 2 oz. there.
 However, for years I nonsensically overlooked the heaviest and bulkiest piece of gear that I was lugging up and down the trail…my 40 lbs of extra body fat.
 Duh!